 With oil and soap

-- Pour enough oil into a container that it completely coats the bristles.
+- Pour enough oil into a container that completely coats the bristles.

-- Dispose of the rag by hanging dry outdoors and away from other flammable materials.
-You can reuse the paint rag or dispose of it in a water-filled, air-tight metal container and then bringing it to a hazardous waste collection site.
+- Dispose of the rag by hanging it dry outdoors and away from other flammable materials.
+You can reuse the paint rag or dispose of it in a water-filled, air-tight metal container and then bring it to a hazardous waste collection site.

 With a brush cleaner

 You can clean oil-based paint with brush cleaner products.
 One of the most popular is with Masters Brush Cleaner & Preserver.
 Its only flaw is that the package is only large enough to clean artist brushes and not bigger brushes.
 Here is how you clean oil paint with Masters Brush Cleaner & Preserver:

 - Press the brush into the Masters Brush Cleaner & Preserver under running water.